nandinideshmukh/Diabetes-Predict/README.md

 <li>Train and test</li>
 <li>Predict</li></ol>
 <p>Usage of Random Forest in this project.</p>
+<p>Analyzing the model again and trying different models, finding precision , accuracy and f1score we found out that XGBoost is the most suitable model</p>
 <p>Collect more data as it will solve real world problem and not technical only.
 It will also give more parametres for diabetes prediction </p>
 <p>Merging collected data to previous data and handled missing values.</p>
 <p>Plotting histograms and eliminating features based on that graph.</p>